High Salary Specialities: Urologist Salary

 The type of practice that a urologist works with will significantly affect the salary they can expect.

-Most urologists are in some kind of private practice.
-Almost 53% of all urologists worked in private practice in 2019, according to the American Urological Association.
+The majority of urologists are in some kind of private practice.
+Over 51% of all urologists worked in private practice in 2022, according to the American Urological Association.

 Which type of private practice doesn’t change your income according to Medscape.
 Multi-specialty, single-specialty, and solo practices all have the same overhead based on its findings.